The low-maintenance alternative to a natural lawn

 Artificial grass is:

-- Safe, hygienic and easy to clean - ideal if you have children or pets.
+- easy to clean - ideal if you have children or pets.
 Simply water it lightly to remove any spillages or mess

-- Great for smaller or more awkwardly-shaped outside spaces such as roof terraces, decking areas and balconies
+- ideal for smaller or more awkwardly-shaped outside spaces such as roof terraces, decking areas and balconies

-- A smooth, yet soft surface for outdoor sports like football or croquet
+- a smooth, yet soft surface for outdoor sports like football or frisbee

 Artificial grass features